-OSBA mailed one 35" by 22" poster to each school district (with the OSBA wall calendar).
-To obtain an electronic version, email Crystal Davis (cdavis@ohioschoolboards.org) at OSBA.
+OSBA will mail one 35" by 22" poster to each school district (with the OSBA wall calendar) in December.
+To obtain an electronic version, email Crystal Davis (cdavis@ohioschoolboards. org) at OSBA.
 Be creative with the poster to thank your school board.
-You can add their names in large letters with white or gold markers and display one at a board meeting, or put a number of smaller versions around your school and community.
-Or, use them as greeting cards and have staff and community members sign personal notes on them.
+You will be able to add their names in large letters with white or gold markers and display one at a board meeting, or put a number of smaller versions around your school and community.
+Or, you will be able to use them as greeting cards and have staff and community members sign personal notes on them.
 You could use one poster per board member.

 Another option would be to create your own poster with a group photograph of your school board members.
-A template of the above poster without the photographs is can be obtained by contacting Crystal Davis at the email address above.
+A template of the poster without the photographs can be obtained by contacting Crystal Davis at the email address above.